MontyBurnz/100DaysOfCode/README.md

 * Completed CSS skyline project on FCC

 ### Thoughts: ###
 Another busy day today but I managed to complete the CSS project on FCC.
 It did get a little complex at times but I'm amazed at how it turned out.
-There was a moment when I had to delete the 'border:' property and when it dissapeared and the whole picture came together it was beautiful :astonished:!
-I did start to get frustrated at one of the variables not working properly but after some time and the odd swear word I realised I'd missed a ',' from one of the lines.
+There was a moment when I had to delete the `border:` property and when it dissapeared and the whole picture came together it was beautiful :astonished:!
+I did start to get frustrated at one of the variables not working properly but after some time and the odd swear word I realised I'd missed a `,` from one of the lines.
 I'm starting to develop an eye for detail thats for sure!

 ### Link(s) to work / Resources: ###
 [My FreeCodeCamp Profile](https://www.freecodecamp.org/shamalamm)